-The philosophy of the Athletic Department is no different from the Mission of Malden Catholic.
+The philosophy of the Athletic Department is no different from the mission of Malden Catholic.
 Athletics is an extension of the academic day.
-Coaches are expected to be teachers, who not only teachers the proper techniques of their sport, but also build character and prepare our young men to carry the values they learn into adult life.
+Coaches are expected to be teachers, who not only teach the proper techniques of their sport, but also build character and prepare our young men and women athletes to carry the values they learn into adult life.

 Our coaching staff conduct themselves with dignity at all times.
 We expect our coaches to act at all times as role models for student-athletes, so that they may learn proper behavior in all types of situations, especially in the face of adversity.